gdurante2019/AI_DevTools_Zoomcamp/README.md

 My repo for the workshop is at https://github.com/gdurante2019/AI-Dev-Tools-Intro-Vibe-Coding.
 The DataTalksClub workshop repo can be found at https://github.com/DataTalksClub/ai-dev-tools-zoomcamp/tree/main/01-overview.
 ### First project:  Create a to-do app using Django and the AI coding tool of your choice
 I used Claude Code's CLI to create the app, following the homework instructions at https://github.com/DataTalksClub/ai-dev-tools-zoomcamp/blob/main/cohorts/2025/01-overview/homework.md.
-My project can be found in the TODO directory of this repo.
+The code for my project can be found in the TODO directory of this repo.

 ## Module 2
 Module 2 has just launched.
 Stay tuned...